The-Obstacle-Is-The-Way/Clarity-AI-Backend/docs/Token_Blacklist_Repository_Interface.md

 ## Implementation Status

-> ⚠️ **IMPORTANT**: While this interface is fully defined in the core layer, the actual implementation is currently **missing** from the codebase.
-The JWT service references this functionality, but token blacklisting is not fully implemented, creating a security gap in the authentication system.
+> ✅ **UPDATE**: The Token Blacklist Repository interface now has complete implementations:
+>
+> 1. `RedisTokenBlacklistRepository` - A production-ready implementation using Redis for distributed token blacklisting
+> 2. `InMemoryTokenBlacklistRepository` - A testing implementation for development and unit tests
+>
+> These implementations properly support the security requirements for HIPAA-compliant token revocation and session management.

-**Required Actions:**
+**Completed Actions:**
-1. Implement `RedisTokenBlacklistRepository` class
+1. ✅ Implemented `RedisTokenBlacklistRepository` class
-2. Properly integrate it with the JWT service
+2. ✅ Properly integrated it with the JWT service
-3. Enable the blacklisting functionality in logout operations
+3. ✅ Enabled the blacklisting functionality in logout operations
-4. Add appropriate dependency injection providers
+4. ✅ Added appropriate dependency injection providers

 ## Purpose and Significance